kailash-manasarovar/statement/docs/timeline/2024/november.md

 - And, she uses the thinning technique to remove great chunks of my hair and thin it out.
 - I am devastated but do not complain because it is so obviously an attack and they'll be ready to fight me.
 - Why would she do this?
-- Was she told to do this by some porn-addict's lying about me to his missus?
+- Was she told to do this by some porn-addict lying about me to his missus?
 The way they do.
 - I wondered at the time if the reason for doing this was so I do not have enough hair to get another decent sample when [I receive my drugs test and find out it is negative](#drugs-test-results).
-- Fortunately, I already got a sample.
+- Fortunately, I already got a new sample and the hairdresser even noticed where I'd taken it.

 #### Another inexplicably bad haircut in N10 in 2025

 - In October 2025, I go for a haircut at the Japanese hairdressers in Muswell Hill.
 - I've been before, three times, and they always did a good job.
-- The first time I went, I told the Spanish woman there I had been targeted for porn in Spain by criminal gangs.
+- The first time I went, I told the Spanish woman there I had been targeted for porn in Spain by criminal gangs at a music school.
 - The second time I went, the Japanese man with the bad skin gave me a really good haircut but I ended up vomiting afterwards in the street.
 I think this was because I was being constantly drugged and poisoned at that time in London and the pressure on the back of my neck while washing my hair caused nausea and vomiting.
-It was all yellow like on detox.
+- The vomit was all yellow, just like on detox, and I told Steve about that and he'd prayed for me.
 - The third time I went, a Japanese woman gave me an amazing haircut.
 - The fourth time I went, in October, the man with bad skin purposely hacked my hair to smithereens.
-- He gave me three wobbly partings, a wonky fringe, and then he started thinning it out like the woman had done in Bangkok before I asked him to stop.
+- He gave me three wobbly partings, a wonky fringe, and then he started thinning out the back like the woman had done in Bangkok before I told him to stop.
 - My hair was a total disaster and two months later the next hairdresser I went to was rather alarmed at the state of it and said it would take a good few months to be able to fix properly.
 - I lied and said I'd cut it myself.
 - The next hairdresser I went to in March 2026 was amazed that one side of my hair was really thick and the other not.